OpenNews/srccon/sponsors.md

 Our Coffee & Tea Hacking Stations are where SRCCON attendees come together at breaks to make each other hot beverages and compare session notes.
 Our Coffee & Tea Hacking Station sponsor recieves:

-* 1 ticket to SRCCON
+* 1 free ticket to SRCCON
 * Recyclable coffee cups with your logo on them.
 * Logo on signage at the Coffee & Tea Hacking Station
 * Logo on sponsorship page of SRCCON website.